We are the Humane Society of the North Bay

 The HSNB Board of Directors is an actively engaged working board composed of members of the community who govern the organization.
 Directors serve without compensation in a volunteer capacity and are elected through invitation by currently serving members.

-The Board meets the third Tuesday of every month.
+The Board meets the second Thursday of every month.
 To address the Board, please call the shelter at (707) 645-7905, leave your name and phone number, and that you want to speak to the board, and we will get in touch to discuss adding you to the agenda.

 Openings on the Board